This post may contain affiliate links. Please read my disclaimer for more information.

 - They work on electricity and usually start to function with a single touch.

 - Electric grinders do make loud noises while operating.
+(I have been yelled at many times for waking my wife up at 4 AM)

 Every different brewing method requires a different grind size to extract different coffee flavors.
 There are four popular grind sizes: coarse, medium-coarse, fine, extra fine.